 - Miscellaneous basic policy questions (when is the midterm? when is an assignment due?): Re-read the syllabus, check Piazza for announcements and assignments, and ask any additional questions on Piazza. - Help with assignments or course topics: Piazza, TA office hours, or instructor office hours.
-Private post on Piazza if the matter should be hidden from other students (e.g., something about your code or questions about your grade) - Solutions to worksheet exercises: Slides with completed exercises will be posted to MSOneDrive after the lecture. - Anything sensitive or confidential (e.g., a health issue) Email the instructor about the issue and/or to schedule a meeting to discuss the issue. - Concerns/suggestions about course procedures Email the instructor, TAs or class representatives about the issue and/or to schedule a meeting to discuss the issue.
+Private post on Piazza if the matter should be hidden from other students (e.g., something about your code or questions about your grade) - Solutions to worksheet exercises: Slides with completed exercises will be posted to MSOneDrive after the lecture. - Anything sensitive or confidential (e.g., a health issue) Email the instructor about the issue and/or to schedule a meeting to discuss the issue.
+Please limit specific discussion of grades to Canvas. - Concerns/suggestions about course procedures Email the instructor or TAs about the issue and/or to schedule a meeting to discuss the issue.